maggiben/rocko_decoy/website/content/learn/how-do-floating-aprs-work/index.md

 **Comparing Popular DeFi Protocols**

 Platforms like Aave, Compound, and MakerDAO are DeFi stalwarts.
-While they all offer lending and borrowing, their treatment of APR varies, making it essential for users to understand their mechanisms.
+While they all offer DeFi lending and borrowing, their treatment of APR varies, making it essential for users to understand their mechanisms.

 **Conclusion**